oven-sh/bun/docs/guides/ecosystem/render.md

 ---

 That's it!
-Your web service will be live at its `onrender.com` URL as soon as the build finishes.
+Your web service will be live at its assigned `onrender.com` URL as soon as the build finishes.

-Visit the URL to see the "Hello world!" message.
+You can view the [deploy logs](https://docs.render.com/logging#logs-for-an-individual-deploy-or-job) for details.
+Refer to [Render's documentation](https://docs.render.com/deploys) for a complete overview of deploying on Render.